Shell script: Shortcuts

 Here, the first line uses a shebang to indicate which interpreter should execute the rest of the script, and the second line makes a listing with options for file format indicators, columns, all files (none omitted), and a size in blocks.
 The LC_COLLATE=C sets the default collation order to not fold upper and lower case together, not intermix dotfiles with normal filenames as a side effect of ignoring punctuation in the names (dotfiles are usually only shown if an option like -a is used), and the "$@" causes any parameters given to l to pass through as parameters to ls, so that all of the normal options and other syntax known to ls can still be used.

 The user could then simply use l for the most commonly used short listing.

-Another example of a shell script that could be used as a shortcut would be to print a list of all the files and directories within a given directory.
+Beyond simply providing a set of default for a command, scripts provide for running multiple commands automatically upon script invocation.
+This one, ll, merely clears the terminal of all other text before running a listing command.